tylfin/GeosPy/README.rst

 Documentation
 -------------

-GeosPy documentation is provided in the form of a Jupyter notebook.
+GeosPy `documentation`_ is provided in the form of Jupyter notebooks.

 For a basic example of usage, checkout the `introduction`_.

 Contribute